Emergency Dentist – Oklahoma City, OK

 Your emergency dentist in Oklahoma City wants you to be prepared should the worst ever happen to your smile.
 Dr. Isaacson is happy to answer any questions you might have about potential emergencies and how to respond appropriately.
 Below are just some of the questions that many patients have asked in the past.
 If you have any additional concerns of your own that you’d like an answer to, feel free to contact our practice today.

-Is a Toothache Always an Emergency?
+Is A Toothache Always a Dental Emergency?

 Sometimes a toothache is just the result of some food that got stuck between your teeth.
 Before calling our practice, it’s a good idea to rule out this possibility by thoroughly brushing and flossing around the affected area.
 If that doesn’t help, you should make an appointment as soon as possible if the pain is severe and/or has lasted more than a couple of days.
 This is especially true if the toothache is accompanied by symptoms such as swelling of the face, bumps on the gums, or a high fever; these could be signs of an infection.